flightaware/tohil/README.md

 25571
 ```

-NB Remember that, like eval, expr evaluates its arguments and will execute square-bracketed code embedded in the passed expression.
+Remember that, like eval, tohil.expr evaluates its arguments and will do $-substition and execute square-bracketed code embedded in the passed expression.

 #### tohil.convert

-Tohil.convert will some python thing passed to it into some other python thing, a string by default, but any type supported in accordance with the to= argument.
+Tohil.convert will convert some python thing passed to it, into a tcl object, and then back to some other python type, a string by default, but any type supported in accordance with the to= argument.

 It's an easy way to get a tclobj object `(t = tohil.convert(5, to=tohil.tclobj)`, but in that case it's easier to do `t = tohil.tclobj(5)`.

 Pass a python object to tohil.convert and get back a string by default, or use the same to=

-You can also evaluate tcl expressions from python using tohil.expr.
-As with many other tohil functions, to= can be used to request conversion to a specific python datatype.

 #### tohil.subst

 Tcl's *subst* command is pretty cool.
 By default it performs Tcl backslash, command and variable substitutions, but doesn't evaluate the final result, like eval would.
+So it's nice to generate some kind of string but with embedded $-substitution and square bracket evaluation.

 ```